yurasong/Pik3ca_MG_analysis/README.md

-# Pik3ca Single-Cell & Multi-Omics Analysis
+# Single-Cell and Multi-Omics Analysis of Pik3ca-Driven Mammary Epithelial Plasticity

 This repository contains all the code and documentation used to analyze and visualize single-cell transcriptomics and 10X multi-omics datasets for our publication.